Remote Hiring

 We saw companies plan overseas headcount with multi-year horizons, define ownership early, and integrate global roles into core workflows rather than treating them as temporary extensions.
 This shift improved stability, knowledge retention, and execution quality.

-By the end of 2025, global hiring was no longer framed as “extra capacity.”
+By 2026 and beyond, global hiring was no longer framed as “extra capacity.”
 It was built as infrastructure.

 Reduced Dependence on Freelancers for Core Functions